fleetdm/fleet/handbook/demand/README.md

 ### Events
 It's important for Fleet to engage at events.
 This provides an opportunity to directly engage with potential users and contributors, build relationships, gather feedback, and create a stronger sense of community and trust.

+### Video

+Fleet's utilization of YouTube is an essential component of our commitment to nurturing a strong and informed user community.
+These videos facilitate community engagement, provide educational resources, and help share essential information about Fleet and the people using it.

 ## Responsibilities

 ### Begin or modify an advertising campaign